(keep reading to learn what happened)

 Purnima closed in 2009, two years after the Purnima Kitchen Nightmares episode aired.

-The Yelp reviews were mixed after the makeover and there were complainants about overpriced food and a noisy environment.
+The Yelp reviews were mixed after the makeover and there were complaints about overpriced food and a noisy environment.

 For a time, the old Purnima New York City location was occupied by a place called Dillon’s Comedy Club.